-Martin Seligman, in his landmark book, Authentic Happiness: Using the New Positive Psychology to Realize Your Potential for Lasting Fulfillment, suggests you review the list of personality strengths and pick out the ones that you see most clearly in your mate, or child, or friend.
+Martin Seligman, in his landmark book, Authentic Happiness: Using the New can you buy furosemide tablets Positive Psychology to Realize Your Potential for Lasting Fulfillment, suggests you review the list of personality strengths and pick out the ones that you see most clearly in your mate, or child, or friend.
 Then watch for concrete ways that he or she expresses those strengths and write down specific examples.
 If your teenager is filled with curiosity, for example, and spends an hour researching something on the Net, make a note of it and then tell her that you really enjoy how inquisitive she is.

 You may find it rewarding to keep an appreciation journal where you record your thoughts of gratitude every day.
 I’ve been keeping one for years, recording three things that I appreciated during the day.
 It helps me keep a positive attitude to see that, even on ‘bad’ days, I have experienced at least three things for which I’m grateful.

 Now comes the magical part.
 Once you’re tuned in to the feeling of appreciation, share the wealth!
 Express it!

 Do Dr. Seligman’s strengths identification exercise that’s described above, and show the other person what you wrote down.
 If you’re in a close relationship, ask your partner if they would like to try doing the same for you.

 Interestingly, when we give someone the gift of recognizing their strengths, it motivates them to live up to our positive perceptions even more.
 What you praise grows.
 (Just be sure your praise is authentic, not a cheap gambit to manipulate.
 It will be seen for exactly what it is either way.
 Speak from your heart; that’s the only way to go.)